1dv023/examination-3/README.md

 * A chat presented on each snippet page where users can disques snippets.
 * A whiteboard application presented on each snippet page
-* A funny game hidden as a easter egg
+* A game (maybe hidden as an easter egg)
-* You probably have other more funny ideas...feel free to try them
+* You probably have other ideas...feel free to try them

 ## Examination
 You will book a time for this and the oral exam which is 17/3 between 0830-1500.
 Availible times to book will be published on the course web page that week.
 The exam is graded U, G or VG.